How Class Rule Generates Imperial Forms: A Framework

 - ↩

 The strongest version of the argument that the countertendencies are finite — that accumulation tends not just toward periodic crisis but toward systemic breakdown — is Henryk Grossman's The Law of Accumulation and Breakdown of the Capitalist System (1929).
 Grossman's claim: each countertendency (cheapening inputs, intensifying exploitation, expanding markets, exporting capital) temporarily restores profitability but exhausts the frontier it draws on — cheap nature frontiers deplete, peripheral populations cannot be squeezed indefinitely, markets saturate, investment outlets dry up.
 The ecological section's feedback loop (ecological destruction → energy contraction → compensatory intensification → further ecological destruction) is a specific instance of Grossman's general argument: the countertendency (cheap energy from fossil deposits) exhausts the resource base it depends on, and the compensatory response (intensified extraction from living bodies) degrades the conditions for its own continuation.
-Whether this tendency actually produces breakdown — or whether capital finds new countertendencies that postpone it indefinitely (financialization, digital enclosure, platform dependency, new energy sources) — is an empirical question the framework does not need to resolve.
-What the framework does claim is that the countertendencies are themselves imperial mechanisms, that each generates its own contradictions, and that the compounding tendency the ecological section identifies means the system's contradictions are accumulating faster than its countertendencies can discharge them.
+Whether this tendency actually produces breakdown or whether capital finds new countertendencies that postpone it indefinitely is an empirical question.
+What the framework does claim is that the strategic responses are themselves imperial mechanisms, that each generates its own contradictions, and that the compounding tendency the ecological section identifies means the system's contradictions are accumulating faster than its strategic responses can discharge them.
 A further complication: the jurisdictional profit shifting the framework develops in Cluster E (the offshore architecture through which firms book profits where they're taxed least rather than where they're generated) threatens the empirical measurability of the LTRPF without necessarily invalidating the tendency itself.
 Profit shifting doesn't increase the total surplus — no additional value is produced when profits are routed through shell companies — but it redistributes the surplus between capital on the one hand and the state and labor on the other, increasing the firm's post-tax return while leaving the underlying productive rate unchanged and making the surplus invisible to the workers and unions who might claim a share of it.
 The consequence is that the rate of profit as measured in any given national economy is systematically distorted: the peripheral economy where production occurs appears less profitable than it is, the offshore jurisdiction appears impossibly profitable, and the metropolitan economy's profitability is obscured by accounting relocation.
-Empirical attempts to test whether the rate is actually falling are confounded by profit being jurisdictionally relocated rather than productively generated.
+Empirical attempts to test whether the rate is actually falling are confounded by profit being jurisdictionally relocated rather than productively generated — the recorded mass concentrates in low-tax jurisdictions, making the rate appear to rise where it's measured and fall where it isn't, without the productive rate changing at all.
 The framework's position that it is compatible with the LTRPF but does not require it is strengthened rather than weakened by these observations: even if the tendency is theoretically sound, the offshore architecture has made it empirically unmeasurable at the national level, which is an additional reason not to make the framework dependent on resolving that debate.
-What the framework can* say is that profit shifting functions as a peculiar countertendency — one that compensates for declining productive profitability not by generating more surplus but by reducing the state's share of existing surplus, which degrades the fiscal capacity that funds the infrastructure, education, and social reproduction on which continued accumulation depends.
+What the framework can say is that profit shifting functions as a peculiar countertendency — one that compensates for declining productive profitability not by generating more surplus but by reducing the state's share of existing surplus, which degrades the fiscal capacity that funds the infrastructure, education, and social reproduction on which continued accumulation depends.
 It is a countertendency that accelerates the system's long-term reproduction crisis while temporarily restoring firm-level returns.
 Profit shifting also functions as a tool of class power beyond its fiscal effects: a firm that books its profits offshore can claim low profitability in the production jurisdiction during wage negotiations, apply for subsidies and state aid as though it were struggling, and resist taxation by threatening relocation — restructuring the bargaining terrain against both labor and the state by making the surplus invisible to the parties who might claim a share of it.
 The offshore architecture thus performs at the accounting level what the economics-as-legitimation footnote describes at the theoretical level: making surplus transfer invisible to the tools most commonly used to contest it.

 - ↩